Usama Mukwaya: (2014–2018): Bala Bala Sese, Rehema and Love Faces

 marking his first feature film as a producer and writer.
-The film, which also doubles as Lukyamuzi's directory debut, was released on July 3, 2015, at the theater Labonita.
-It became one of the first Ugandan projects to receive a professional marketing structure and continued to top the best Ugandan films of 2015 and the following year.
+The film, which also doubles as Lukyamuzi's directory debut, was released on 3 July 2015, at the theater Labonita.
+It continued to top the best Ugandan films of 2015 and the following year.

 It was nominated at the 12th Africa Movie Academy Awards for Best Film in an African Language.
 Bala Bala Sese also went on to feature in various international film festivals, including the Luxor African Film Festival in Egypt, where it held its African premiere and competed in the Long Narrative category with 13 other African films.
 It was the opening film at the 10th Amakula International Film Festival, automatically qualifying for the Golden Impala Award in the best African film category, which was won by De Noir.
 The film debuted its European release at the Helsinki African Film Festival in Finland.
 It features former celebrity couple Natasha Sinayobye and Michael Kasaija as on-screen lovers, first-time film actor and former The Ebonies member Raymond Rushabiro, and veteran stage actor Ashraf Ssemwogerere as the narrator and actor in the film.